-All applicants for a building permit in a Business District for exterior construction, or interior construction to allow a change of use or an increase in an existing use and all applicants for a special permit for a permissive use in a Business District shall be required to obtain a preliminary site plan review by the Planning Board before applying to the Board of Appeals for such special permit or, if no special permit is required, before applying to the building inspector for such building permit.
+- (a) All applicants for a building permit in a business district for exterior construction, or interior construction to allow a change of use or an increase in an existing use and all applicants for a special permit for a permissive use in a business district shall be required to obtain a preliminary site plan review by the Planning Board before applying to the Board of Appeals for such special permit or, if no special permit is required, before applying to the Building Inspector for such building permit.
 The applicant shall submit a drawing or drawings adequately and accurately depicting the existing structures and any proposed alteration, extension, change or additional structures, as well as any proposed change in landscaping, signage, lighting, the location and layout of parking and vehicular and pedestrian access and egress, and the location of surface water, sewerage, refuse or other waste disposal facilities.
-In addition, the applicant shall submit a short narrative statement describing the nature of the alteration, extension or change or additional structure and the reasons therefore.
+In addition, the applicant shall submit a short narrative statement describing the nature of the alteration, extension or change or additional structure and the reasons therefor.

-The Planning Board shall review the preliminary site plan and may pedestrian and vehicular access and egress, parking location and layout, the location and type of signage, lighting and landscaping, including fences and the location of surface water, sewerage, refuse or other waste disposal facilities.
+- (b) The Planning Board shall review the preliminary site plan and may:

-- (i) approve the plan as submitted; - (ii) approve the plan subject to such reasonable conditions as it deems necessary or appropriate to maintain the public health, safety and well being and a consistent and attractive visual appearance of the Business District, including but not limited to conditions relating to

-(iii) conclude that a proposed alteration, extension or change or additional structure for other than residential use will have a substantial impact on the Business District or adjoining Residential Districts and that the preliminary site plan review is therefore denied without prejudice and a site plan special permit pursuant to subsection 5.3.1(b) is required.

-The Planning Board shall act upon a preliminary site plan submission within 21 days from the date the submission is complete and presented to the Planning Board, and failure of the Planning Board to act upon such submission within 21 days of such presentation shall be considered unconditional approval.
+- [1] Approve the plan as submitted; - [2] Approve the plan subject to such reasonable conditions as it deems necessary or appropriate to maintain the public health, safety and well being and a consistent and attractive visual appearance of the business district, including but not limited to conditions relating to pedestrian and vehicular access and egress, parking location and layout, the location and type of signage, lighting and landscaping, including fences and the location of surface water, sewerage, refuse or other waste disposal facilities. - [3] Conclude that a proposed alteration, extension or change or additional structure for other than residential use will have a substantial impact on the business district or adjoining residential districts and that the preliminary site plan review is therefore denied without prejudice and a site plan special permit pursuant to Subsection A(2) is required. - (c) The Planning Board shall act upon a preliminary site plan submission within 21 days from the date the submission is complete and presented to the Planning Board, and failure of the Planning Board to act upon such submission within 21 days of such presentation shall be considered unconditional approval.
 Any change to the preliminary site plan shall require resubmission and review under this subsection.

-Any applicant subject to site plan review in accordance with Section 5.3.1(b) shall be exempt from the requirements of this Section.

-b) Special Permits for Site Changes in the Business District.